NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 ## Project Overview

-This project extends the Wazuh home SOC lab from Part 1 by adding external threat-intelligence enrichment and endpoint response.
+This project builds on Part 1 of the home SOC lab by adding VirusTotal enrichment and Wazuh Active Response.

-The goal was to monitor a Windows directory with Wazuh File Integrity Monitoring (FIM), submit newly detected file hashes to VirusTotal, and trigger a Windows Active Response executable when VirusTotal identified a file as malicious.
+The aim was to monitor a Windows directory with Wazuh File Integrity Monitoring (FIM), send detected file hashes to VirusTotal, and run a Windows response executable when VirusTotal reported a malicious file.

-The lab successfully demonstrated the following workflow:
+The workflow tested in this part was:

 ```text
 File created on Windows